Program Options

 Preparatory Program

-The Preparatory Program is designed for students with Bachelor’s degrees in fields other than speech-language pathology who wish to pursue the Master’s Degree.
+The Preparatory Program is designed for students with an undergraduate degree in a field other than speech-language pathology who wish to pursue the Master Degree.
 It is a two or three semester sequence in which students take courses that will prepare them to enter the Core Program.
 Completion of the Preparatory Program does not guarantee automatic matriculation into the Core Program.
 The Preparatory Program can be completed on a part-time basis, not to exceed two years.
-The next cohort will start in the fall of 2024.
+The next cohort will start in the fall of 2025.

 Preparatory Program Course Sequence (for Graduate Students)